awilsoncs/worldgen/README.md

 The config file can be found in the program directory as

-    config.py
+    config.ini

-The parameters are as follows-
+The options are as follows-

 ======Parameters=====

-size_x: the x dimension of the map
+size_x: Integer.
+The x dimension of the map.
+Must be a power of two, plus 1.

-size_y: the y dimension of the map
+size_y: Integer.
+The y dimension of the map.
+Must be a power of two, plus 1.

-depth: the depth of the ocean, a float between 0 and 1.
+depth: The depth of the ocean, a float between 0 and 1.

+variance:
 =======Climate=======

 moisture_pickup: Float.
 The rate of moisture pickup from trade winds.